 It’s no secret: being your own boss has a lot of perks.
-For some it’s the freedom to work from home in pajamas.
-For others it’s their ability to answer the call of the open road.
+For some it’s the freedom to work from home in pajamas; for others it’s the ability to answer the call of the open road.

 More and more, we’re seeing online store owners take their flexible schedules and use them to appease their wanderlust.
 Their business cards may read “entrepreneur,” but at least for a while, they assume another important title: digital nomad.

 Caught the travel bug?
-Ahead are five ways an ecommerce store can help you cure it — plus some tools and services to help you see the world while earning a living.
+Running an ecommerce store while exploring the world may be the perfect cure.
+Read on to learn more and discover some tools and services to help you see the world while earning a living.

 When you have the ability to work remotely, you can set up an "office" anywhere there’s WiFi.
 Professionals who capitalize on this technology to conduct business in different, self-selected parts of the world are known as digital nomads.
 They may migrate to a new city or county from week-to-week or month-to-month, using the profits earned from their companies to fund their travels.